WatashiwaSid/c-dev/Functions/readme.md

 - A value at which the function does not recurr itself is called base value.

   **Note** that any problem that can be solved *recursively*, can also be solved *iteratively*.

+ ### Is recursion always good?
+ **No.**
+ Some problems are best suited to be solved with recursion, but not every problem has to be nesccessarily solved through recursion.
+Sometimes recursion creates unneccesary time complexities by making mutiple calls.
+Iterative approach shall be followed during such scenarios.

+ *For Instance*

+ - **Factorial** problem can be solved using recursion, where **"!n = n * !(n-1)"**

+ - **Fibonacci** series is an example where iteration is better than recursion.